mlswg/mls-architecture/draft-ietf-mls-architecture.md

 MLS is designed as a large scale group messaging protocol and hence aims to provide performance and safety to its users.
-Messaging systems that implement MLS must provide support for conversations involving two or more participants, and aim to scale to approximately 50,000 clients, typically including many Members using multiple devices.
+Messaging systems that implement MLS provide support for conversations involving two or more participants, and aim to scale to approximately 50,000 clients, typically including many Members using multiple devices.

 ### Asynchronous Usage

-No operation in MLS should require two distinct users to be online simultaneously.
-In particular, clients participating in conversations protected using MLS must be able to update shared keys, add or remove new members, and send messages and attachments without waiting for another user's reply.
+No operation in MLS requires two distinct users to be online simultaneously.
+In particular, clients participating in conversations protected using MLS can update shared keys, add or remove new members, and send messages and attachments without waiting for another user's reply.

-Messaging systems that implement MLS must provide a transport layer for delivering messages asynchronously and reliably.
+Messaging systems that implement MLS provide a transport layer for delivering messages asynchronously and reliably.

 ### Recovery After State Loss

-Conversation participants whose local MLS state is lost or corrupted must be able to reinitialize their state and continue participating in the conversation.
-This may entail some level of message loss, but should not result in permanent exclusion from the group.
+Conversation participants whose local MLS state is lost or corrupted can reinitialize their state and continue participating in the conversation.
+This may entail some level of message loss, but does not result in permanent exclusion from the group.

 ### Support for Multiple Devices